TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

 I will wait on the meeting on the 8th and further report for it.

-Thursday 10 and frday the 11th: mostly coding and figuring a way to export the flioght pattern from gazebo to a bin file and from bin to CSV.
+Thursday 10 and Friday the 11th: mostly coding and figuring a way to export the flioght pattern from gazebo to a bin file and from bin to CSV.
 This has also been the goal of the weekend a lot to work on still not really sure If i can get it to work in time.

+Past weekend was working into the Bin to CSV files, we got it working the 14th and 15th.
+We just need t compare values and run parameter values.